Back to Blog

 For example, if you’re selling eco-friendly kitchenware, give VIPs free overnight shipping while charging standard domestic shipping rates for new buyers.

 You could also use a 3PL to simplify fulfillment and handle shipping labels more efficiently.
-This way, your shipping strategy for eCommerce stays smart, scalable, and customer-friendly.
+This way, your eCommerce shipping strategy stays smart, scalable, and customer-friendly.

 10. Time-Based Shipping Options for More Control